jewish museum milwaukee

 One group that I belonged to during my youth was B’nai B’rith Jr. Girls – East Side.
 This group was a service organization open to teenage girls, where we’d raise money for worthy causes, along with having several social events.
 This photo is from one of the group’s Purim parties in 1938 or 1939 at the Milwaukee Jewish Center.
 You probably notice that everyone in the photo is wearing a costume.
 Purim is a celebratory Jewish holiday told through the book of Esther that recalls when Jewish people in Persia were saved.
 That’s me in the middle row on the far right.

 Before meeting my husband, I started working at Gimbels in the advertising department and did watercolor drawings for the local newspapers earning $15 a week.
-My husband Julius Hirsh was born in Germany and attended a trade school there in which he took up upholstery.
+My husband Julius Hirsh was born in Germany and dropped out of school after 8th grade to attend a trade school where he took up upholstery.
+Even back then, immigration to the US was very difficult, and a trade was more important than education for admission to the US.
 Julius managed to escape Germany in 1938 and went to live with his aunt Freda Leser in Milwaukee.
-He did not hear from his parents August and Bertha Hirsch for an entire year until they escaped to England, and later came to Milwaukee in 1940.
+He did not hear from his parents August and Bertha Hirsch for an entire year until they escaped to England, where they were promptly imprisoned on the Isle of Man as potential spies.
+They finally immigrated to Milwaukee in 1940 only because dear relatives lent us the money for their passage.

 Notice the pictures of their 1939 passports where August has a second name of “Israel,” and Bertha has a second name of “Sara.”
 Due to an Executive Order in August of 1938, all German Jews with first names of “non-Jewish” origin were required to adopt the additional names of Israel and Sara.
 Later that fall, all passports were stamped with a large red “J” signifying that person was Jewish.